frekkanzer2/TrashyParty/README.md

 - **_Reckless Bird (don't hit the various obstacles that you should dodge by jumping into the air)_**
 - Catch Up (run to the finish line staying inside the screen)
 - Birdy Fight (birds can pickup a weapon and shoot the others)
-- Killer Dance (avoid the killer's sight and survive)
+- Cat Dance (avoid the cat's paw and survive)
 - **_I'm the King (capture the crown first or kill the other birds)_**
 - Eggs Kart (change lane to avoid incoming eggs)
 - **_Colorful Nests (capture as many nests as possible)_**